 German movie Locked Up features the main character meeting and falling in love with the "American" Mike while in prison.
 Mike is just a British guy who has apparently never heard an American speak and wagers no Germans have either.
 He doesn't even make a flimsy, half-hearted attempt to use anything but his normal speaking voice.
-Must be a graduate from the Sean Connery School of Accents.
+Must be a graduate of the Sean Connery School of Accents.

 The 1948 film No Orchids for Miss Blandish was made in the UK but is full of fake Americanisms—left-hand drive cars, a vaguely New York setting, and American accents of varying quality.
 The original novel was written by an Englishman (James Hadley Chase, who wrote a number of novels set in America - although he never lived there) but so thoroughly riddled with Americanisms that English readers mistook it for an American import.

-The exploitation film American Kickboxer 1 is false advertising on three counts; it wasn't the first of a series, it was filmed in South Africa with the entire cast trying and failing to sound American, and as for the kickboxing...
+The exploitation film American Kickboxer 1 is false advertising on three counts; it wasn't the first of a series, it was filmed in South Africa with the cast trying and failing to sound American, and as for the kickboxing...

-Aquamarine was set in Florida but filmed in Australia (a change from the novel, where the plot involves one of the main characters moving to Florida - in the movie she's going to Australia), and with the exceptions of Emma Roberts, Sara Paxton, Joanna Levesque, Arielle Kebbel and Jake McDorman, the entire cast affected US accents.
+Aquamarine was set in Florida but filmed in Australia (a change from the novel, where the plot involves one of the main characters moving to Florida - in the movie she's going to Australia), and with the exceptions of Emma Roberts, Sara Paxton, Joanna Levesque, Arielle Kebbel and Jake McDorman, the cast affected US accents.
 Some of them better than others.

 Scotsman Alan Cumming had a bit part as an American hotel clerk in Eyes Wide Shut.
-He tells an awesome story of how director Stanley Kubrick was first annoyed upon discovering on the day they were to shoot his scenes that Cumming was Scottish and not American.
+He tells an awesome story of how Stanley Kubrick was first annoyed upon discovering on the day they were to shoot his scenes that Cumming was Scottish and not American.
 Kubrick grumbled: "You were American on the tape!"
 Cumming coolly responded: "I know.
-That's because I'm an actor Stanley."
+That's because I'm an actor, Stanley."
 Cumming's chutzpah earned the notoriously intimidating director's respect.